pcericm/thermal-invariant-engine/README.md

 ## Building Envelope — Glazing Analysis

-Window areas sourced from the RadiantWorks Manual J design report (8/16/2022), cross-referenced against the permit set window schedule (A-6.1).
-All windows are metal-clad wood with a minimum U-value of 0.36 (R-2.78).
-The majority are **fixed** (non-operable), which significantly reduces infiltration compared to the Manual J's "semi-tight" assumption.
+Window areas sourced from the Manual J design report, cross-referenced against the permit set window schedule and the Sierra Pacific glass order.
+All windows are Sierra Pacific clad wood with Cardinal **LoE-366** insulated glass — actual performance: **U-factor 0.29** (R-3.45), **SHGC 0.24** for windows and 0.17 for glazed doors.
+This significantly exceeds the permit's minimum U-value spec of 0.36, meaning actual window heat loss is ~20% lower than the Manual J calculated.
+The majority of windows are **fixed** (non-operable), which further reduces infiltration below the Manual J's "semi-tight" assumption.
 Design conditions: −7°F outdoor, 70°F indoor.

 | # | Zone | Wall Area | Window Area | Glazing Ratio | Window Heat Loss | % of Zone Loss | Solar Sens. |
 |---|---|---|---|---|---|---|---|